adevur/docker-easy-samba/docs/DOCUMENTATION.md

 > NOTE: this method has been introduced in `ConfigGen.js` version `1.4`.

-- PARAMETERS: `sharename` and `ruleIndex`
+- ARGUMENTS: `sharename` and `ruleIndex`

   - PARAMETER `sharename`: it is a string that contains the name of the share

   - PARAMETER `ruleIndex`: it is the index of the access rule to remove

 EXAMPLE:
 ```js